apache/airflow/BREEZE.rst

           Disables installation of the mysql client which might be problematic if you are building image in controlled environment.
 Only valid for production image.

+  --disable-mssql-client-installation
+          Disables installation of the mssql client which might be problematic if you are building image in controlled environment.
+Only valid for production image.

   --constraints-location
           Url to the constraints file.
 In case of the production image it can also be a path to the constraint file placed in 'docker-context-files' folder, in which case it has to be